navibyte/geospatial/dart/geodata/README.md

-The [OGC API Features](https://ogcapi.ogc.org/features/) standard by the [Open Geospatial Consortium](https://www.ogc.org/) (or OGC) specifies this - how data is discovered and accessed, or as described by the standard itself:
+The [OGC API Features](https://ogcapi.ogc.org/features/) standard by the [Open Geospatial Consortium](https://www.ogc.org/) (or OGC) specifies this - how data is discovered and accessed:

 > OGC API Features provides API building blocks to create, modify and query
 > features on the Web.
 OGC API Features is comprised of multiple parts, each of